skffsawon-ux/Dhaka/SYSTEM_SETUP.md

 *   **Tmux Session Issues:** Make sure `tmux` is installed.
 Check logs (`journalctl -u ros-app.service`).
 Try running `launch_ros_in_tmux.sh` manually as the correct user to debug.
 *   **IP Address Not Updating:** Verify `hostname -I` gives the expected IP in `setup_dds.zsh`.
 Check `journalctl -u ble-provisioner.service` to see if the IP change is detected and the restart script is called.
 *   **Unable to read the topics / discovery server seemingly not working:** Make sure you import the .zshrc properly and if you zsh with oh-my-zsh, make sure you import the right .zshrc (pre-omz) like in the `zhrcs` folder.
 The .zshrc there imports the thing that has the right ros2 workspace stuff.
 TODO: Make a good .zshrc for everyone seriously.
 Not this janky stuff.
+*   **No Audio Output (MAX98357A I2S Amp):** If you're using the MAX98357A speaker and can't hear audio:
+    1. Run `sudo /opt/nvidia/jetson-io/jetson-io.py` to configure GPIO pins
+    2. Navigate to: **Configure Jetson Expansion Header** → **Select "Adafruit UDA1334A"**
+    3. Save and reboot
+    4. This configures the I2S pins (BCLK, LRCLK, DIN) that the MAX98357A requires
+    5. Verify audio devices appear: `aplay -l` should show additional output devices after reboot